uriel/knit/README.md

 ### Quantifiers

-Quantifiers determine how often a given stitch or group should be repeated.
-These are made up of absolute numbers (`1`, `2`, etc).
+Quantifiers specify the repetition count for a given stitch or group.
-These specify an absolute number of repetitions for the preceeding stitch or group.
+They consist of absolute numbers (`1`, `2`, etc) and specify an absolute number of repetitions for the preceeding stitch or group.

 Every stitch and group has an implicit quantifier of `1`.
 There is therefore no need to specify it in the pattern if all you need is